 The intervention process includes the development and implementation of a treatment plan, assessment of progress toward goals, modification as necessary to achieve goals and outcomes, and client education.
 The foundation of clinician-client rapport is based on education, instruction, demonstration, and mentoring of therapeutic techniques and behaviors to restore, maintain, and improve overall functional abilities.

-The Scope of Practice for Kinesiotherapy identities the job tasks that registered kinesiotherapists are qualified to perform.
+The Scope of Practice for Kinesiotherapy identifies the job tasks that registered kinesiotherapists are qualified to perform.
 This document reflects the evaluation procedures and treatment interventions for medically stable individuals who need extended physical conditioning.
 The individual kinesiotherapist may obtain additional training and credentials in areas beyond the scope of practice.
 The Standards of Practice for Registered Kinesiotherapists serves as a guideline for practicing registered kinesiotherapists and provides a basis for assessment of kinesiotherapy practices.

 Registered kinesiotherapists are employed in Department of Veterans Affairs Medical Centers, public and private hospitals, sports medicine facilities, rehabilitation facilities, learning disability centers, schools, colleges and universities, private practice, and as exercise consultants.